Document Type : Review Paper

 Abstract

-Modern plant breeding tools such as marker-assisted selection (MAS), genome-wide association studies (GWAS), and especially omics technologies (transcriptomics, proteomics, and metabolomics), along with genome editing, have revolutionized the identification and transfer of desirable genes.
-These technologies enable precise and rapid gene pyramiding and the simultaneous transfer of multiple salinity-resistance alleles.
+Conclusion: Modern plant breeding tools such as marker-assisted selection, genome-wide association studies (GWAS), and particularly omics technologies (transcriptomics, proteomics, and metabolomics) as well as genome editing have revolutionized the process of identifying and transferring desirable genes into crop plants.
+These technologies enable gene pyramiding and the simultaneous transfer of multiple salt-tolerance genes with high precision and speed.

 Keywords